Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ## Preparing the Data

-### Importing the libaries and data set.
+### Importing the libraries and dataset.

-Importing the pandas, seaborn, numpy and matplotlib libaries.
+Importing the pandas, seaborn, numpy, and matplotlib libraries.
 ![Import Libaries Image](https://user-images.githubusercontent.com/115194266/211173986-a20effb5-10a5-4a46-bd06-3a8c95e85f7c.JPG)

 Importing the data set.